 These drugs are in the family known as anticholinergic agents.
 Such drugs block the effects of acetylcholine, a substance produced by the body and responsible for certain nervous system (parasympathetic) activities.
 Drugs with anticholinergic effects (including antidepressants, antihistamines, antipsychotics, drugs for intestinal problems and antiparkinsonians) all inhibit the secretion of acid in the stomach; slow the passage of food through the digestive system; inhibit the production of saliva, sweat and lung secretions; and increase heart rate and blood pressure.

-Other side effects are described in the "Anticholinergic Effects" box on this page.
+Other adverse effects are described in the "Anticholinergic Effects" box on this page.

-In 2015, a study published in JAMA Internal Medicine showed that strong anticholinergic drugs were associated with an increased risk for dementia in older adults.
-The study also showed that higher doses and longer use of these drugs are associated with higher risk for dementia.
+Studies have shown that strong anticholinergic drugs, including oxybutynin, were associated with an increased risk of dementia in older adults., These studies also showed that higher doses and longer use of these drugs are associated with higher risk of dementia.

 Refer to the August 2015 issue of Worst Pills, Best Pills News for examples of strong anticholinergic drugs.

 In clinical trials, both drugs performed better than a placebo, although the extent of the drugs’ effectiveness is disappointing.
 For example, in one trial comparing short-acting versions of the drugs, after subtracting the effects of the placebo, tolterodine on average reduced the number of episodes of incontinence per day by 0.5, compared to a reduction of 0.8 for oxybutynin.
 A type of statistical summary of clinical trials known as a meta-analysis found tolterodine and oxybutynin to be clinically similar.
 Oxybutynin was more effective in statistically significant results, but tolterodine was better tolerated.